 Unlike Beamery’s CRM-first approach, SmartRecruiters leads with ATS functionality.
 It’s an enterprise applicant tracking system with AI-powered job matching, candidate scoring, and workflow automation.
 The integration marketplace and collaboration features make it popular with mid-to-large hiring teams.

-The ATS layer works well.
+That ATS layer works well.
 The AI sourcing?
-It's basic.
-Native candidate sourcing and outreach automation are limited - most teams add third-party tools to cover top-of-funnel, which adds complexity and cost.
+It’s basic.
+Native candidate sourcing and outreach automation are limited, and most teams add third-party tools to cover top-of-funnel, which adds complexity and cost.

-If you need a modern ATS with some AI built in, SmartRecruiters is a solid pick.
-If you need deep AI sourcing with multi-channel outreach, plan on pairing it with a dedicated tool.
+Need a modern ATS with some AI built in?
+SmartRecruiters is a solid pick.
+Need deep AI sourcing with multi-channel outreach?
+Plan on pairing it with a dedicated tool.

 Pricing: Essential plan starts at ~$15K/yr.
 Enterprise pricing is custom (typically $50K+/yr).
-No free tier.
-Annual contracts.
+Annual contracts, no free tier.

 Pin’s AI scans 850M+ profiles and automates outreach across email, LinkedIn, and SMS - see how it works for enterprise teams.